shakeel-faiz/FF/08Aug-02/04-eco.md

 However, NetManage discontinued ECCO, and the last official version was released in 1997.
 As a legacy format, ECCO's file format, with the ".eco" extension, might not be natively supported by modern software, necessitating third-party tools or converters for accessing existing ECCO files.

+## How to open ECO file?

+Programs that open or reference ECO files include

+- NetManage ECCO
+- NetManage ECCO Pro

 ## References
 [Ecco Pro](https://en.wikipedia.org/wiki/Ecco_Pro)